aceade/AceadePathfinding/README.md

 the Vector3 struct.
 The reason for this is that saving and loading meshes relies on serialisation, but the default Vector3 struct is not serialisable.
 The original post was found at http://goo.gl/5XKomt

-The AStar Class is a (currently incomplete) implementation of the standard A* path-finding algorithm.
+The AStar Class is a complete, but currently untested implementation of the standard A* path-finding algorithm.
 This can be extended as you see fit.
 This may require some form of multithreading, and I will upload the plugin I use for this (once I figure out how to add external folders to my repository).

+## How to use this
+Clone it with git, or download as a zip folder to the desktop.
+Once you have it, copy the folder into your Unity project, underneath the Assets folder.

 ## Terms of Use
 The code and assets here are available under the Creative Commons Attribution Licence (CC BY 4.0).
 In short, you may use